nflaig/github-init-cli/README.md

 ## Usage

-Login with your GitHub credentials (will be persisted locally)
+Log in with your GitHub credentials (will be persisted locally)

 ```sh
 $ github login <username> <password>